ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

   - Can the collide car or rule breaking car can be identified through this system?
   - Traffic police or man power what will their role?
   - If weather collapse like heavy rain or snowfall how does the system react?
-  -

 ## 24.6.4 **LAB MEETING**

 From next week sensei will have class at 4pm, From next meeting there will be divided into two time one will be same as this time and another will start from 5.40 pm.
 Last meeting was about domestic conference, Sensei was working as local organizing,

-**Telling others people about the research dont try too much to make them understand rather try to show some mockup or work or prove what you are doing.
+**Telling others people about the research- dont try too much to make them understand rather try to show some mockup or work or prove what you are doing.
 And explain your condition and you are unable to speak in japanease in japanease they will understand that atleast you are practicing.**

 ## 24.6.5